siimsoopold/Eepiline-ppematerjal/README.md

 # Eepiline-ppematerjal
-See on õppematerjalide tegemise õpetus tehtud
+See on õppematerjalide tegemise õpetus.
+Tehtud